FEATURE LENGTH

 This is the version which has been airing over PBS and other television stations.
 Again, it features well-known flamenco singer Antonio de la Malena as narrator, and contains world-class performance, fascinating interviews and other material.

-About 2 hrs. (each of the 4 episodes is 27-28 min. long), color, HD, produced/directed by Eve A. Ma, in Spanish with English subtitles, has ADA-approved closed captions.
+SPECS: About 2 hrs. (each of the 4 episodes is 27-28 min. long), color, HD, produced/directed by Eve A. Ma, in Spanish with English subtitles, has ADA-approved closed captions.

 INDIVIDUAL EPISODES - as seen on PBS

-This episode is enriched by the performance of several flamenco stars: Niño Jero el Periquín on the guitar, the cante (singing) of Tía Juana la del Pipa and Antonio de la Malena, and the dance of Antonio el Pipa.
+The episode is enriched by the performance of several flamenco stars: Niño Jero el Periquín on the guitar, the cante (singing) of Tía Juana la del Pipa and Antonio de la Malena, and the dance of Antonio el Pipa.
 In addition, there is a section about the origins of gitanos in northwest India's Rajasthan which includes photos and some video from the region.

 A half-hour (27 min.), color, HD, closed captions; produced/directed by Eve A. Ma, with narration by flamenco singer Antonio de la Malena.
 In Spanish with English subtitles, and closed captions.